obscurefreeman/duckov-friendname/README.md

 # Duckov Modding 示例 (Duckov Modding Example)

-*This is an example project of Duckov Modding.
+*This is an example project for modding Escape From Duckov.
 I didn't have enough time to translate this document, so it's currently Chinese only.
 I'll apprecieate it if anyone wants to help with the translation work!*

 ## 工作原理概述